animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 - Say I own a car that I fully paid-off.
 - Say insurance companies charge me exorbitant prices for a 6-month policy due to a speeding ticket from a little less than 3 years ago.
-- Say my mom and I are poor, I recently became unemployed, and we can’t afford to pay those prices.
+- Say I'm poor, I recently became unemployed, and I can’t afford to pay those prices.
 - Say the car I own is un-drivable due to a broken part (say, dead battery), but is repairable.
-- Say I keep that car in the apartment complex where my mom and I live.
+- Say I keep that car in the apartment complex where my I live.
 - Say my apartment complex prohibits cars without license plates from being parked there.
 - And say the law requires that license plates be turned in to the DMV for any uninsured cars.
 - Say I don't have enough property that can be repossessed to pay off the insurer, except perhaps the car that it's insuring.